Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Setup

-• Create prompts for three genres you actually release, for example synth pop, hard rock, and ambient.
+• Create prompts for three genres you actually release (e.g., synth pop, hard rock, ambient).

-• For each genre, prepare two variants, one with detailed lyrics and one with style guidance only.
+• For each genre, prepare two variants: one with detailed lyrics, one with style guidance only.

-• Start on the free plan if you need to validate the ten songs per day envelope first, then repeat the same test on Pro to observe queue priority and monthly credits.
+• Start on the Free plan if you need to validate the “~10 songs/day” envelope first, then repeat the same test on Pro to observe queue priority and monthly credits.

 Run

 • Generate two songs per prompt set, then extend the strongest one.
-Log the credits consumed after each action.
-On free, your tally should align with fifty credits per day, about ten songs before the counter resets.
-On Pro, you should see the monthly pool decrement from two thousand five hundred.[2][6]
+Log credits consumed after each action.

 What to look for

 • Reset timing.
-Free resets follow a daily rhythm, while Pro refills monthly on your purchase timestamp.
-Note the exact times in your log so you can plan deadline weeks without surprises.[5]
+Free resets daily; Pro refills monthly on your purchase timestamp—note exact times for deadline planning.
+[5]

 • Commercial flag.
-Keep track of which outputs were generated under a paid subscription to preserve commercial rights for distribution and monetized uploads.[4]
+Track which outputs were generated under a paid subscription to preserve commercial rights for distribution and monetized uploads.
+[4]

 Suno pricing tips to stretch your credits further

 • Batch ideas, not guesses.
 Draft lyric templates and structure markers outside Suno, then generate with intent.
-Cleaner prompts reduce throwaways, which protects your credit pool.
+Cleaner prompts reduce throwaways and protect your credit pool.

 • Favor extends for arrangement.
-Extending a strong section often delivers better cohesion than regenerating from scratch.
-You spend fewer credits while keeping thematic continuity.
+Extending a strong section often yields better cohesion than regenerating from scratch—fewer credits, tighter continuity.

 • Schedule around refills.
-Since Pro and Premier refill monthly on the purchase timestamp, schedule big sprints after refill and smaller edits near the end of cycle.
-If you do exhaust the pool early, Suno falls back to the free daily fifty to keep you moving on small tweaks.[5]
+Pro/Premier refill monthly on the purchase timestamp—plan big sprints post-refill and lighter edits near cycle end.
+If you hit zero, you fall back to 50/day to finish small tweaks.
+[5]

 • Use top-ups strategically.
-Top-up credits do not expire, yet they require an active subscription to use, so keep the plan active when you expect to draw from that reserve.[1]
+Top-up credits don’t expire, but require an active subscription to use—keep the plan active when you’ll draw from the reserve.
+[1]

 • Document license provenance.
-Label stems and masters with the plan status at the time of generation to avoid retroactive licensing confusion later.[3][4]
+Label stems/masters with the plan status at generation time to avoid retroactive licensing confusion later.
+[3][4]

 How to decide your Suno pricing tier in five minutes

-Choose Basic if you are testing workflows, learning the prompt grammar, or building a backlog of ideas for non-commercial content.
-The daily rhythm of ten songs keeps practice consistent without cost.[2][6]
+Choose Basic if you’re testing workflows, learning prompt grammar, or building a backlog of ideas for non-commercial content.
+The daily rhythm of ~10 songs (50 credits) keeps practice consistent without cost, but it’s personal/non-commercial.
+[10][11]

-Choose Pro if you publish several times a week, monetize on YouTube or streaming, or deliver recurring music needs for clients.
-The monthly pool covers an active solo creator, and the commercial rights check the box most brands require.[3][4]
+Choose Pro if you publish several times a week, monetize on YouTube/streaming, or deliver recurring music needs for clients. ~2,500 monthly credits (~500 songs) fits an active solo creator, and commercial use checks the box most brands require.
+Monthly credits refresh at your purchase timestamp.
+[10]

 Choose Premier if you operate multiple channels, run compilations, or support a small team.
-The four-times credit pool provides headroom so you do not throttle creative flow mid-month.
-Many third-party trackers list Premier near thirty dollars per month, so price per song improves as your utilization approaches two thousand songs.[7]
+The four-times credit pool provides headroom so you don’t throttle creative flow mid-month. ~10,000 monthly credits (~2,000 songs) supports sustained throughput.
+[10]

 Suno pricing and model access, what you get beyond credits